 Dear Concerned Wife,

 First of all, RUN rather than walk from any company that claims to be a “Career Placement Office” and wants to charge you $10K.
 Before you do anything else, please read the “Executive Marketing/Employment Services” section of the Riley Guide (scroll down to find the section with this name).
-You’ll learn from other people’s experiences that it is a rip off to pay $10K for career advice that you can easily purchase from much more credible career experts at a fraction of that cost.
-If a member of my own family needed a career counselor, I would recommend that he/she hire someone credentialed through the National Career Development Association.
+You’ll learn from other people’s experiences that it is a ripoff to pay $10K for career advice that you can easily purchase from much more credible career experts at a fraction of that cost.

-Another option is to contact the career services office of any university from which he has earned degrees and find out what services are available to alumni.
+Second, contact the career services office of any university from which he has earned degrees and find out what services are available to alumni.
 Often, universities subsidize the services to alumni so your total cost will be less than if you hired a private practice career counselor.
+After exploring the university-based services, if your husband wants additional assistance through a private practice career counselor or coach, do some research via Google or asking friends for names of referrals.
+One way to see if the style of a particular career expert fits with what your husband is seeking is to read a career expert’s blog, follow them on social media (especially LinkedIn as that is the most work-focused social media platform), or go hear them speak.

 To answer your last question, job seekers can be successful either via networking or through direct contact.
 People land jobs through both of these approaches and since you can’t know in advance which one will work for your husband, he should do both.